-Let me backtrack.
-It’s 8:37pm in the gym and raining outside.
-There are loads of people milling about dancing but only 4 on the gym floor (7000 sq2).
-We rent the studios to a salsa company every night to make some extra cash and keep the energy up in the gym.
 My client finishes her mobility and foam rolling and smashes her deadlifts.
 Next up the plan was to do some rowing paired with trap 3 raises.
-After finishing her first set of seated rows we walked over to the dumbbell rack hoping to pick up the 5lbs weights and all hell breaks loose.
+After finishing her first set of seated rows we walked over to the dumbbell rack hoping to pick up the 5lbs weights and that’s when it happened.

-Ok.
-Maybe that’s an overstatement but I was upset and rightfully so.
-One of the biggest gym etiquette no-nos was happening.
-A member was doing standing dumbbell curls inches away from the rack effectively closing it off for anybody else to pick up weights.
-So my client and I waited in an empty gym for the member to finish their set.
-He finished, put his weights back, and started adjusting the music on his ipod.
+He finished, put his weights back, and started adjusting the music on his Ipod.
 STILL IN FRONT OF THE RACK.
 I gently tapped his shoulder and asked him to move so we could grab the 5lbs weights.

 Maybe this is normal for you.
 I’ve heard gym etiquette horror stories from trainers who work in commercial gyms.
-Not at my club.
-We’re a small boutique gym where almost every member works in some capacity with a trainer.
-People do things right!
-That’s why I was so upset.
+I worked in a small boutique gym where almost every member worked in some capacity with a trainer.

 It all starts with us

 In the story above no harm was done.
 There were 4 people working out in the gym.
 I knew the client and he wasn’t embarrassed.
-I realize though that I work in a unique environment.
+I worked in a unique environment.
 Most gyms are much busier which means that:

 I want to focus on point #3 because that’s what affects you the most.
 People will fail to respect the rules of the iron.
 It just shouldn’t be your clients and it’s a often missed aspect of what makes a trainer great.